 Author: Gayathri Jagdale

 Gayatri Jagdale lives in Raleigh-Durham, North Carolina Area.
 She is a Financial/Investment Advisor and Blogger.
 She has years of experience working in the Financial Services Industry.
-She also blogs to bring financial awareness and literacy specially in women in India.
+She also blogs to bring financial awareness and literacy especially in women in India.
 To learn more about her, visit her website Fund-Matters https://fund-matters.com/.
-Contact info: email@example.com
+Contact info: firstname.lastname@example.org

 Disclaimer – The views and opinions expressed in this article are those of the authors and do not necessarily reflect any official policy.
 Examples mentioned are purely examples and are not real-world problems.